KevinTungDHR/Canvas-Teaching-Tool/README.md

 ## Technologies, Libraries, APIs ##
   * Canvas API for rendering 2D elements
-  * CodeMirror (pending approval, to have syntax highlighting)
+  * CodeMirror (for syntax highlighting, indentation and linenumbers)
+  * pixelMatch (pending approval as a secondary check for solutions)
   * Webpack to bundle the JS modules for browser
   * npm to manage project dependencies